atEaE/fuzzy-bookmarks/README.md

 Create a destination folder(`~/.vscode/fzb`) and destination file(`bookmarks.json`) based on the default set values.
 Open the Command Pallet and search for `FzB: Setup Fuzzy Bookmarks`.

-### 2. Register Bookmark
+### 2. Add Bookmark

-After the setup is complete, let's register Bookmark.
+After the setup is complete, let's Add Bookmark.
-Open the Command Pallet and search for `FzB: Register Bookmarks`.
+Open the Command Pallet and search for `FzB: Add Bookmarks`.
 It is possible to register　URLs(`http://` or `https://` schema), Files and Direcotries.
 The value you enter will be automatically recognized as a URL, file, or directory.
 If the file does not exist, or if you enter a value with an unidentified schema, the registration will not take place.